ComposedAC/osticket-prereqs/README.md

 <p><img width="557" height="722" alt="extractingfolder" src="https://github.com/user-attachments/assets/9c46325e-aa07-4f26-9f18-9c36864c09ac" /></p>
 <p>
-Step 3: Then you will extract the osTicket folder.
+Step 3: Then you will extract the osTicket folder by right clicking it and selecting "Extract All".
 </p>
 <br />
 <p>